 To initialize the applications set of locations, a reference is generated

-to the parent resource of all the location data, /locationLister/listings
+to the parent resource of all the location data, /locationLister/listings,

-with the advanced option collect
+with the advanced option collect set to true to allow this reference to

 receive updates about created/destroyed locations (when registering a watch).